The following is a list of military discounts and events offered for Independence Day 2016. Please check back frequently as the list is updated.

-Valleyfair amusement park in Minnesota is offering free admission during their Military Appreciation Days July 2 through 5, 2015.
-This includes both active duty personnel and veterans, and discounted tickets are available for immediate family members.
+Valleyfair amusement park in Minnesota is offering free admission during their Military Appreciation Days July 1 through 4, 2016.
+Discounted tickets are available for immediate family members.

-Active duty, retired military and National Guard and Reserve receive complimentary admission to Worlds of Fun in Kansas City on July 4, 2015.
+Active duty, retired military, veterans and National Guard and Reserve receive complimentary admission to Worlds of Fun in Kansas City on July 4, 2016.
 Military personnel can also purchase discounted tickets for their immediate family.

 The National Independence Day Parade features marching bands, military and specialty units and patriotic floats.
 It's a great start to a full day of Fourth of July events.
 The parade starts at 11:45 a.m. on Constitution Avenue and 7th Street.

 "A Capitol Fourth" is a free, 90-minute concert and features the National Symphony Orchestra.
 The concert is held on the West Lawn of the U.S. Capitol.
-Gates open at 5 p.m., and the concert begins at 8 p.m.
-(The majority of PBS stations replay "A Capitol Fourth" immediately after the show concludes.
+Gates open at 3 p.m., and the concert begins at 8 p.m.
+(The PBS program is broadcast live (8:00 p.m.
+ET).
+The majority of PBS stations replay "A Capitol Fourth" immediately after the show concludes.
 In most areas this is from 9:30 p.m. to 11:00 p.m.
 EDT, but check local listings.)

 The National Archives, home of the original Declaration of Independence, kicks off their Fourth of July celebration at 10 a.m. with a ceremony that includes a presentation of colors, patriotic performances and a reading of the Declaration of Independence.
 From 11 a.m. to 4 p.m., family activities are scheduled, including appearances by Thomas Jefferson, Benjamin Franklin and other historical figures.

 One of the largest Independence Day fireworks display is held on the National Mall.
-Fireworks begin at 9:10 p.m. and last 17 minutes.
-Fireworks will be launched from the Reflecting Pool area, and will be visible from many locations in D.C. and Virginia.
+Fireworks begin at 9:09 p.m. and last 17 1/2 minutes.
+Fireworks will be launched from the Lincoln Memorial Reflecting Pool, and will be visible from many locations in D.C. and Virginia.